prettier/prettier-vscode/README.md

 ### Prettier Resolution

 This extension will use prettier from your project's local dependencies (recommended).
-If no local module is found, the extension will attempt to resolve prettier globally.
+When the `prettier.resolveGlobalModules` is set to `true` the extension can also attempt to resolve global modules.
 Should prettier not be installed locally with your project's dependencies or globally on the machine, the version of prettier that is bundled with the extension will be used.

 To install prettier in your project run: